What is a hiring manager? The term “hiring manager” may have different meanings.

 So what makes a successful hiring manager?
 We broke it down into three criteria: 1) they understand and take ownership of their role, 2) they embrace the traits that drive them, and 3) they embrace technology that makes them efficient so they are working smarter instead of harder.

-The hiring manager is critical in the hiring process and is typically responsible for:
+A hiring manager’s duties are critical in the hiring process and they are typically responsible for:

 Whether you are a hiring manager, recruiter or go by another title, the skillset and traits necessary to be truly successful boil down to a few key points.